dgsprous0808/succinct_examples/README.md

 # Purpose:
 This is a cook-book of operations in small jupyter notebooks.
 Notebook names are noteably unimaginative and specific for the operation being highlighted.

+## ConnectionsExamples
+Connecting Python and PySpark to Oracle, Snowflake and AWS S3.

+## PySpark_DataFrames
+Barebones examples of PySpark DF examples.

+## PySpark_MLLIB
+MLLIB kmeans, linear regression, logistic regression and decision tree.

+## TensorFlow
+A classifier and DNNRegressor.